swcarpentry/python-novice-inflammation/01-numpy.md

 "The purpose of computing is insight, not numbers," and the best way to develop insight is often to visualize data.
-Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of Python's `matplotlib` here.
+Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of Python's `matplotlib` library here.
 While there is no "official" plotting library, this package is the de facto standard.
 First,